 DISCLOSURE: AddictiveTips does not condone or encourage any violation of copyright restrictions.
 Please consider the law, victims, and risks of piracy before using an app like Popcorn Time.

+- Privacy features and logging policy.
 Privacy is extremely important in a VPN, especially when it comes to logging.
-VPNs cater to this by adopting a zero-logging policy, making it nearly impossible for third parties to access collected data, since none of it exists.
+VPNs cater to this by adopting a zero-logging policy, making it nearly impossible for third parties to access collected data since none of it exists.
 Having features like an automatic kill switch and DNS leak protection to cut off accidental unsecured connections are also must-haves for Popcorn Time users.